ironwolphern/nexus-registry/CONTRIBUTING.md

-# Contributing to the template-ansible
+# Contributing to the Nexus Registry

 Testers welcome!